andrewscwei/react-static-starter-kit/README.md

 1. Replace `LICENSE` file
 2. Edit `README.md`
 3. Edit fields in `package.json`
-4. Edit fields in `config/build.args.ts`
+4. Edit fields in `vite.config.ts`
 5. Edit resources in `res/`, then ensure to replace the generated assets in `src/public/`
 6. Edit files in `src/ui/`
 7. Edit translations in `src/locales/`